-Fingrid provides 1,300 MW of transmission capacity from Russia to Finland available to the electricity market on its 400 kV connections from Russia.
-Total capacity of these connection is 1,400 MW and Fingrid has reserved a volume of 100 MW to be used as a power system reserve.
-The maximum trading capacity from Finland to Russia is 320 MW.
-The full volume of the confirmed trade schedules is traded on the Single day-ahead and intraday market coupling.
+There was 1,300 MW of transmission capacity from Russia to Finland available to the electricity market.
+Additionally, Fingrid had reserved a volume of 100 MW to be used as a power system reserve.
+The maximum trading capacity from Finland to Russia was 320 MW.